-- 7. Power down the NexPath Telephony Server using the small red reset button (NTS Reset on rack-mounted systems), wait for the status light to turn red, then turn the power off. - 8.
+- 7. Power down the NexPath Telephony Server using the larger round NTS Reset button (small red button on older systems), wait for the status light to turn red, then turn the power off. - 8.
 If you have not already done so, attach an AT-compatible keyboard and a VGA-compatible monitor. - 9.
-Insert NexPath Boot Floppy Disk #1 into the NexPath Telephony Server and turn on the power. - 10.
-Wait until the system loads the disk and prompts for the next disk. - 11.
-Insert NexPath Boot Floppy Disk #2 into the server and press Enter.

-- 12. When NexPath Boot Floppy #2 has loaded, the server will clear the screen, and indicate it is trying to locate a PC.
+Insert NexPath Boot Floppy Disk into the NexPath Telephony Server and turn on the power. - 10.
+When NexPath Boot Floppy has loaded, the server will clear the screen, and indicate it is trying to locate a PC.
 If this search process fails, an error message will be printed.
-Otherwise, the screen will indicate its MAC address and the IP address you've assigned the system, then start downloading the software file.
-The NexPath InstallTool on the Windows system will also indicate that it has contacted the NTS server, and a file progress bar will be visible as the file is transferred. - 13.
-When prompted, remove NexPath Boot Floppy #2 from the server and press Enter. - 14.
-After a somewhat lengthy time, the NexPath Telephony Server will prompt for you to hit Enter to reboot.
+You can re-initiate the search by pressing return.
+When contact to the PC running InstallTool is made, the screen will indicate the IP address you've assigned the system, then start downloading the software file.
+The NexPath InstallTool on the Windows system will also indicate that it has contacted the NTS server, and a file progress bar will be visible as the file is transferred.

+- 11. You can remove the NexPath Boot Floppy at any time after the screen clears and the installation process begins. - 12.
+After a somewhat lengthy time, the NexPath Telephony Server will prompt for you to press Enter to reboot.
 You can do this to reboot and run the telephony software (be sure there is no floppy in the floppy drive).
 The NexPath InstallTool should also indicate that downloading has completed.
 You can now exit the InstallTool program on the Windows system and remove the CD-ROM.

 Note The installation will leave the system in a factory-default configuration.
-To restore the full configuration of a particular system, perform the restore operation as described in "Restoring from a backup file" on page 139, and install the license key as described in "Installing the license key from the License floppy disk" on page 130.
+To restore the full configuration of a particular system, perform the restore operation as described in "Restoring from a backup file" on page 154, and install the license key as described in "Installing the license key from the License floppy disk using the NexPath Telephony Server Console (keyboard and monitor)" on page 144.